-What better way to celebrate poetry month than creating your own?
-Read these prompts and inspirational quotes to spark your imagination and get you started!
-Plus, learn from the greats like Amanda Gorman with our poetry book recommendations.
+What better way to celebrate poetry month than creating your own poem?
+Use these poetry prompts and inspirational quotes to spark your imagination and get you started!
+Plus, learn from published writers with our poetry book recommendations.

 It helps to find a quiet place where you won’t be interrupted to sit and write, maybe with a hot mug of tea and some tasty snacks.
 Some writers also like to listen to background music while they work, but others prefer total silence.
 Remember that you can interpret these prompts any way you wish—there is no right or wrong way to write creatively!
 Let yourself free-write and focus on the present. . . .